100% Alpaca fiber

 Appalachian Gear Company is a small North Carolina-based cottage company that produces adventure-related alpaca fiber products.
 They also make hoodies, tees, beanies, neck gaiters, and sleeping bag liners.

 Fit & Comfort: The most important detail to note up front is that this crew runs LARGE!
 Appalachian Gear Company’s website highlights this in bold faced lettering.
 I initially thought I would need a women's medium for layering but the brand representative immediately steered me towards a women's size small.
-In hindsight, I could have possible even gone with an extra-small.
+In hindsight, I should have probably even gone with an extra-small.

 The design of this crew is “regular,” not athletic.
 Think of it as a thin but slightly oversized sweater.
 While most of my base-layers trend towards skin-tight, this crew is very generous in proportion.
 The neck is comfortably wide, the shoulders are quite broad, and the sleeves and torso run long.